 OpenOffice.org / LibreOffice / ApacheOpenOffice includes HyperSQL and uses it for embedded databases.
-Our collaboration with OpenOffice.org developers over the last few years has benefited the development and maturity of HyperSQL.
+Our collaboration with OpenOffice.org developers over 6 years has benefited the development and maturity of HyperSQL.
 Before integration into OOo, HSQLDB was intended solely for application-specific database access.
 The application developer was expected to resolve any integration issues.
 Because OpenOffice.org is used by a vast range of users, from schoolchildren to corporate developers, a much higher level of quality assurance has been required.
 We have achieved it with constant help and feedback from OOo users and developers.

 Apart from embedded use, you may want to use OpenOffice / LibreOffice with a HyperSQL server instance.
 The typical use for this is to allow multiple office users access to the same database.

 There is also a strong case for using OpenOffice to develop your database schema and application, even if the database is intended for your own application, rather than OpenOffice.

 HSQLDB version 1.8.0 is included in OOo, ApacheOpenOffice and LibreOffice.
 You can simply replace the jar with an HSQLDB version 2.3.4 jar to use the latest capabilities with external databases.
 It is not yet possible to create and use embedded databases with this version.